Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 Does an employer need to pay for the employee’s share of CPF contributions during CPF submission?

-Yes, an employer needs to pay the total CPF contributions (comprising the employer and employee’s shares) to the CPF Board.
+Yes, an employer needs to pay the total CPF contributions (comprising the employer's and employee’s shares) to the CPF Board.
 However, the employer is entitled to recover the employee’s share of CPF contributions when paying your employee’s wages for the month.

 When are the CPF contributions due?